acerbilab/bads/README.md

 You can cite BADS in your work with something along the lines of

 > We optimized the log likelihoods of our models using Bayesian adaptive direct search (BADS; Acerbi and Ma, 2017).
-BADS Briefly, BADS alternates between a series of fast, local BO steps (the \search{} stage of MADS) and, when the search repeatedly fails, a systematic, slower exploration of the mesh grid (\poll{} stage).
+BADS alternates between a series of fast, local Bayesian optimization steps and a systematic, slower exploration of a mesh grid.

-If you use BADS, you can demonstrate your appreciation by
+If you use BADS, you can demonstrate your appreciation in the following ways:

-- *Starring* the BADS repository on GitHub;
+- Cite BADS as appropriate;
-- Follow me on Twitter for more updates about BADS and other projects I am involved;
+- *Star* the BADS repository on GitHub;
-- Cite BADS as
+- Follow me on Twitter for more updates about BADS and other projects I am involved.